 Before putting pen to paper, the first step taken by Curry Boudreaux Architects and founders was to get feedback from the initial Partners to determine how the camp would be designed to meet the needs of the people they served.
 The result is an award winning, barrier free facility that is beautiful, welcoming that provides flexibility, is low maintenance, and energy efficient.
 This same approach has been duplicated with each addition and has become the culture of the camp.
 Camp For All is considered an "architectural destination in Texas".

 There is no other camp like it in the country and it serves as a resource for others wanting to build special needs camps.

 Camp For All is participating in a first of its kind Outcome Study on special needs camping.
-Working with Texas A & M University, this important study will be completed the summer of 2010.
+Working with Texas A & M University, this important study was completed the summer of 2010.

 Further research stemming from the original study have already been published and shared nationally.

 Camp For All takes a "can do" attitude towards finding better ways to make our programming even more accessible to all campers regardless of their abilities.
 If we can't find a solution on the current market, we develop it ourselves.
 This includes the cutting edge challenge course that enables more campers to experience multiple opportunities for growth of self-confidence.
 Wanting to help other special needs camps, Camp For All makes this technology available to other facilities.
 For information, contact Kurt Podeszwa at email@example.com.